Who’s involved in Stand Together?

-- Stand Together Foundation partners with the leaders of about 180 community-based organizations who have developed innovative ways to address the root causes of poverty.
-We’re now on pace to partner with more than 50 new groups per year, going forward.
+- Stand Together Foundation partners with the leaders of over 300 community-based organizations who have developed innovative ways to address the root causes of poverty.
+We’re now on pace to partner with more than 100 new groups per year, going forward.

 Check out how we’ve joined with Chad Houser and Café Momentum to show the country a better way to help kids exiting the juvenile justice system (you might have seen where they were featured at the Super Bowl this year).

 - Americans for Prosperity is the organization we rely on to improve public policy.
 It supports grassroots activists in all 50 states and from all walks of life, helping elevate the voices of people who are showing a better way for public policy — one that unites people to help one another rather than divides society along political lines.